+- Withdrawal of action.
+See Section 8.0.

+- o Expiration and/or removal of action.
+See Section 8.0.

+- Administrative Suspension.

+- Records management.
+See Section 8.0.

 - Contest.
 See Termination.

 - Withdrawal of action.
 See Section 8.0.

-- o Expiration of action.
+- Expiration and/or removal of action.
 See Section 8.0.

 - Disciplinary Suspension.

-- Non-civil service.

-- Records management.
-See Section 8.0.

-- Contest.
-Grievance is permitted using the Grievance Procedure [ORC §4117.01 et seq.;

-OAPSE 279 Article 5 and Article 12 Section F(2)], if the complaint falls within the definition of
+Provisions under state statute, Board policy, and/or the Agreement include the following: - Non-civil service.
+Provisions under state statute, Board policy, and/or the Agreement include the following: - Records management.
+See Section 8.0. - Contest.
+Grievance is permitted using the defined Grievance Procedure [ORC §4117.03(A)(5); seq.; OAPSE 279 Article 5 and Article 12 Section F(2)], if the complaint falls within the definition of a Grievance.

-a Grievance.
-Appeal is permitted using the procedure defined in state statute [ORC

-§3319.081(C)].